mypiaware/virtual-radar-server-installation/README.md

 If this scripts fails to install because it is reporting that the operating system is not recognized or supported, please try to manually install Mono on the operating system first and then running this VRS installation script only after Mono is installed.
 For any Linux operating system, if Mono is already installed, this script will bypass any attempt to install Mono and simply install the VRS files.
 VRS will get installed just as with any other supported Linux operating system.
 However, the user will need to fully test if VRS works as expected on that particular operating system.
 Also note that a few Linux distributions do not have `unzip` already installed.
 Therefore, it may also be necessary to manually install `unzip`.

+## How to Perform an Update

+This VRS installation script project will occassionally be updated to either add features or fix bugs.
+Performing an update is fairly easy.
+Simply run the [installation command](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#how-to-install-vrs) again.

+  * Choose the desired VRS version
+  * For the first yes/no questions regarding Operator Flags, Silhouettes, Pictures (and possibly Database), simply type: `n`
+  * For the "libpng warning" fix question, choose whether or not to apply the fix
+  * For the port number question, simply hit `[Enter]`
+  * For the language question, choose the desired language
+  * For the remaining two yes/no questions, simply type: `n`

+The script will run again keeping the same settings as before.
+The only thing to notice is that the VRS server installation files may get downloaded again and reinstalled.
+This will not cause any issue as all of the VRS server installation files should have never been modified in any way.
+It is safe to choose a different version of VRS when updating.

 ## Mono Issue

 This script will install VRS on most popular Linux distributions.
 However, VRS on a few operating systems could possibly have an issue with the latest versions of Mono.